 Students preparing for ministry and public religious leadership have the diverse religious communities of the city of Chicago and the wider metropolitan area at their disposal.
 Engagement with this broader community begins in the first year of study, continues with two field education placements, and leverages a wealth of experience from local religious leaders in the classroom and among the religious communities that they serve.
 The integration of the academic study of religion with the actual practice and experience of communiites is shared with a cohort of students whose interests include all areas of study and across the entire faculty of the Divinity School.

 Divinity School students have access to faculty experience and networks, staff expertise, as well as the vast alumni network of the Divinity School and the University of Chicago.
-The Office of Graduate Student Affairs (GSA) partners with the Divinity School to provide resources and events tailored for the Divinity School.
+UChicagoGrad, (formerly the Office of Graduate Student Affairs) partners with the Divinity School to provide resources and events tailored for the Divinity School.
 In addition, Divinity School students take advantage of a vast array of resources and events open to graduate students at the University, including the Chicago Career Connection.